 Tips to Start Building a Digital Network as a Startup Founder

-9 out of 10 startups fail – that is what you hear at the beginning of your startup journey from the speakers in pretty much all events for fresh startups.
+9 of 10 startups fail – that is what you hear at the beginning of your startup journey from the speakers in pretty much all events for fresh startups.
 You might start wondering – which pedal to accelerate to succeed and become The One?
-Mentor at TechHub startup pre-accelerator, organized by the Innovation Agency Lithuania, and CEO of Startup Brand DNR Aurelija Šilinskaitė shares why building a network can be crucial to your startup and how to start doing it.
+Mentor at TechHub startup pre-accelerator, organized by the Innovation Agency Lithuania Aurelija Šilinskaitė shares why building a network can be crucial to your startup and how to start doing it.

 Your story is important to investors

 Here is the ugly truth – nobody will help you if you persistently keep your idea in your heart like a child and won’t listen to people who try to help you improve your value proposition.
 Crucial advice before you start your brand communication – check your idea, valide it with real people, attend at least one acceleration program.
 This will help you realize your idea has a potential or you will find out it’s not so unique.
 If the second scenario happens, don’t worry.
 Find another one and validate again.

 There are many channels in digital space that can help you find new partners, maybe future employees, or future startup investors.
 Why future?

 Because the are many chances that you will fail the first time.
 But the next or second time could be successful and the experience you had the first time might affect the decision to invest in your startup.
 Investors love the experienced and brave founders, that learned from their mistakes and are ready to rock the world.
 That is why building a network, especially on social media, is so important when you are in the beginning of your startup journey.

 Tips for creating a network on social media: